Jamovi

-Jamovi (stylized in all lower-case as jamovi) is a free and open-source computer program for data analysis and performing statistical tests.
-The core developers of Jamovi are Jonathon Love, Damian Dropmann, and Ravi Selker who are developers for the JASP project.
+jamovi (stylised in all lower-case) is a free and open-source computer program for data analysis and performing statistical tests.
+The core developers of jamovi are Jonathon Love, Damian Dropmann, and Ravi Selker, who were developers for the JASP project.

 Software

-Jamovi is an open source graphical user interface for the R programming language.
+jamovi is an open source graphical user interface for the R programming language.
 It is used in statistical research, especially as a tool for ANOVA (analysis of variance) and to understand statistical inference.
 It also can be used for linear regression, mixed models and Bayesian models.

-Data is entered into a spreadsheet interface that can be imported into Jamovi.
-The analyses produced by the software are automatically updated to reflect changes made to the raw data.
+Data is entered into a spreadsheet interface that can be imported into jamovi.
+If data are changed, all calculations and analyses affected by the change are automatically updated.
 The software includes a multinomial test to determine whether observed data differs from researchers' predictions.